tnelson2016/todos/README.md

 Example

-Update a todo by sending the todo as as json string in the request body.
-The "text" is required.
-'Completed' property is option.
-If not provide 'complete' will default to 'false'.
+Update a todo by sending the todo as a json string in the request body.
+The `text` is required. `completed` property is required.

-We ate at taco bell for lunch and ate tacos so let's check this item off of out todos list.
+We ate a taco bell for lunch and ate tacos so let's check this todo item off our list.

 ```
 PUT /todos/4

 {
   id: 4,
-text: "Eat tacos".
+  text: "Eat tacos",
   completed: true
 }
 ```